 Collected information is compiled into user-friendly reports that allow resource users and managers, such as fisherfolk and local government officers, to make decisions regarding resource use.
 Reports are made available to institutions wishing to incorporate the information in their own research.

+You can contribute to CCC's on-going scientific work by becoming a Volunteer.
 Every volunteer contributes valuable data to a wider conservation effort.
 Your surveys contribute to the development of environmental databases, resource maps and other outputs.
 Unfortunately it is not possible to compile reports regarding the data collected by individuals but all data is summarised in regular reports.

 All of CCC’s reports that are currently available for download can be found at: